m0xai/trello-mcp/README.md

 - ✅ Archive (delete) lists

 #### Card Operations
-- ✅ Read all cards in a list
+- ✅ Read all cards in a list (with optional filtering by creation or last activity date using the `from_date` parameter)
 - ✅ Read specific card details
 - ✅ Create new cards
 - ✅ Update card attributes
+- ✅ Move cards between lists (columns) using the new `move_card` endpoint/tool
 - ✅ Delete cards

 #### Checklist Operations